Super Bowl XXIV: Broadcasting

 Nissan aired a commercial during Super Bowl XXIV advertising the new Nissan 300ZX Twin Turbo.
 Executives at Nissan pulled the commercial after the initial airing when they became concerned the commercial would promote street racing since the commercial features the 300ZX being faster than a sport bike, a formula one car and a fighter jet.

-Grand Slam was broadcast after the game on CBS.

 On radio, the game was broadcast in the United States by CBS and featured the broadcast team of play-by-play announcer Jack Buck and color commentators Hank Stram and Randy Cross.
 Cross filled in for Stram when the latter was stricken with laryngitis and had to leave the broadcast in the third quarter of the game.
 Dick Stockton hosted all of the events.
 Locally, Super Bowl XXIV was broadcast by KGO-AM in San Francisco with Joe Starkey and Wayne Walker and by KOA-AM in Denver with Larry Zimmer and Jim Turner (Zimmer was moved from his normal position as a color commentator when the Broncos' regular play-by-play voice, Bob Martin, became seriously ill the day before the game; eventually losing his battle with cancer just under a month after the game).